kylemwhite/isc/README.md

 }

 ```
+3. Drop me a note and let me know which classes, objects and methods you need.
+I can configure the generator to include them in the next run and if they generate properly and compile, they'll be included in the next release.

 ## How this was built
 The SmartClient library is huge and it would be impractical and error-prone to hand-code a type definition library that defines every property and method on every class.
 Fortunately, Isomorphic has an XML ([referenceDocs.xml](http://www.smartclient.com/smartclient-latest/isomorphic/system/reference/referenceDocs.xml)) file used for their documentation that contains all the necessary information.
 They use this file to generate the SmartGWT library.
 Similarly, I've used the same file to generate the TypeScript library files.
 The referenceDocs.xml file is not perfect which means that there are a lot of customizations required to get the proper code generated.
 Thus, I'm doing it in manageable sections.
 Simultaneously, Isomorphic is fixing the file to aid in code generation so we should be able to get the complete library generated soon.